salvakantero/MineSquadPi/Readme.txt

 EXTRA LIFE: Completely refills your energy bar.

 SHIELD: Makes you invincible for 30 seconds.
 Take advantage to explore dangerous areas.
+If you step on a mine, it will hurt less!

 AMMUNITION: Allows you to shoot at enemies (+10 bullets per reload).